RaphaelBonatti/propositional-logic-parser-python/README.md

 # propositional-logic-parser-python
 This Python tool is designed to parse propositional logic formulas.
 It enables the processing of logical formulas that involve symbols such as ~ (not), & (and), | (or), => (implies), and <=> (if and only if).

-The tool provides two main features:
+Additionally, it provides two features:
-- Formatted Output: The parsed formula will be displayed with appropriate UTF-8 symbols and adequate spacing for improved readability.
+- `to_string` method: The parsed formula will be displayed back with appropriate UTF-8 symbols and adequate spacing for improved readability.
-- Abstract Syntax Tree (AST) Visualization: The tool also generates a PNG image that visually represents the abstract syntax tree resulting from the formula parsing process.
+- Abstract Syntax Tree (AST) image generation: The tool also generates a PNG image that visually represents the abstract syntax tree resulting from the formula parsing process.
 This helps users visualize the hierarchical structure of the formula and understand its logical composition.

-Additionally, the tool can be used as a library to parse formulas into tree-like objects, which can then be used in more complex systems.

 Note: This project was tested using Python 3.10.9 on Ubuntu.